datanav/docs/configuration.rst

        sql systems supports bulk operations, see :ref:`the documentation of the SQL systems <sql_system>` for details.
      - ``false`` for now; will be changed to ``true`` at some future date.
      -

+   * - ``keep_failed_bulk_operation_files``
+     - Boolean
+     - Bulk operations typically involve writing some temporary files to disk.
+These files are normally deleted when the bulk operation is finished, but while debugging a problem it can be useful to keep the files when the bulk operation failes.
+This option can be set to ``true`` to keep all the files that are relevant for the failing bulk operation.
+You have to have access to the server's harddisk in order to see the files (the location of the bulk-files is written in the node's log-file).
+       Note: The files are written to a temporary folder, and are deleted the next time the node restarts.
+     - ``false``
+     -

    * - ``bulk_operation_timeout``